Opinion | Watching Russia’s military failures is exhilarating. But a cornered Putin is dangerous.

 But this isn’t a musical.
 And it would be a mistake not to cast a cold, unsentimental eye at the Ukraine crisis before it damages the world irreparably.
-Even as we try to support Zelensky and his noble fight against President Vladimir Putin, we should understand the dangers ahead.
+Even as we try to support Zelensky and his noble fight against Russian President Vladimir Putin, we should understand the dangers ahead.

 What are the hidden risks of this moment, beyond the horrifying destruction of Ukraine and its people?
 Here’s a summary of what I’ve gathered from recent conversations with people who are watching the Ukraine war as closely and rationally as possible:

 — The longer this war continues, the more dangerous it will become.
 Russia will bleed out, in the corpses of its invaders and the ruin of its economy.
 The world will cheer.
 But as this process continues, a desperate Putin may become more likely to escalate this crisis toward a world war.
 A combination of military pressure and diplomacy that presses Putin toward a settlement is in everyone’s interest.
-Compromises will be anguishing, but necessary.
+Compromises will be anguishing but necessary.

 — Putin’s military failures have been exhilarating to watch.
 The bad guy seems to be losing.
 But we shouldn’t kid ourselves.
 Putin’s menace increases at home and abroad as he is cornered.
 It was chilling to watch his rant Wednesday against Russian “scum and traitors” that oppose him.
 The intelligence services of every rational country on the planet should consider ways to reduce Putin’s unchecked power before he moves from nasty bully to mass murderer.

 — The Ukraine war’s creepiest byproduct is its demonstration of the utility of nuclear weapons.
 NATO isn’t intervening directly in this war with a no-fly zone because Russia has 4,000 nuclear weapons.
 It’s that simple.
 And let’s be honest: Would Putin have invaded if Ukraine had kept its nuclear arsenal back in 1994, when the United States pressed it to disarm?
 I doubt it.
 The lesson won’t be lost on Iran, Saudi Arabia, North Korea — go down the list.
-This war may prove the greatest stimulus to nuclear proliferation in history.
+This war might prove the greatest stimulus to nuclear proliferation in history.

 — Russia’s invasion has also shown that a nuclear power can engage in vicious regional aggression without paying the most severe price.
 America and its NATO allies are deterred in this conflict, but Russia isn’t.
 The paradox of our restraint is that it enables the unrestrained.
 Somehow, the balance of deterrence must be restored.